-Poor people feel guilty when they feel greedy and often try to suppress their desires.
+Poor people feel guilty when greedy and often try to suppress their desires.

 They avoid stuff they’re supposed to do to become rich.

-On the other hand, rich people embrace their desires or greed, doing so they look for possibilities and answers.
+On the other hand, rich people embrace their desires or greed.
+In doing so, they look for possibilities and answers.